 This week, a star that goes edgy:

 I heard of this manufacturer of cassettes but felt lucky to come across one.
 GoldStar, or GS for short, was a South Korean electronics company established in 1958.
+This particular cassette is from the early 90’s, most probably 1993-1994.
 The corporate name was changed to LG Electronics and LG Cable on February 28, 1995, after merging with Lucky Chemical.
 But there must have been some kind of joint venture way before 1995, because cassettes have been released under the name of ‘Lucky-GoldStar’.

 Isn’t a star a shape with some pointy bits?